12 Health Care Stocks Moving In Friday's Pre-Market Session - Benzinga

 Gainers

-- Vallon Pharmaceuticals VLON shares moved upwards by 94.7% to $2.2 during Friday's pre-market session.
-The company's market cap stands at $14.9 million.
+- Finch Therapeutics Group FNCH stock increased by 55.7% to $3.27 during Friday's pre-market session.
+The company's market cap stands at $155.5 million.

-- enVVeno Medical NVNO shares increased by 8.04% to $5.24.
-The market value of their outstanding shares is at $49.6 million.
+- Aquestive Therapeutics AQST shares rose 8.63% to $1.51.
+The market value of their outstanding shares is at $62.5 million.

-- Corbus Pharmaceuticals CRBP stock moved upwards by 7.3% to $0.4.
-The company's market cap stands at $49.4 million.

 Losers